DocketAlarm/state-court-bulk-docket-pull/README.md

 loops through the spreadsheet listed in the global variable toward the top of this script.
 Returns docket info from each.

-### death-penalty-project.csv

-The example csv file used.
-Feel free to change the file and tweak the script to suit your own use case!

-### JSON files.zip

-A backup of the 'result' folder from when I ran this script with isCached=True on 6/22/20.
-This contains all the cases specified in the spreadsheet as JSON files.

-### result folder

-Where your JSON files will appear when you run the main.py script.